-- 3.6.1 Mandatory training for all staff, both as part of induction and probation, and as an annual requirement.
-This includes central induction, health and safety, equality and diversity, GDPR and unconscious bias training.
-Additional mandatory training, which is specific to all those working on, or with responsibility for, apprenticeship delivery includes safeguarding, Prevent, and compliance, with other training determined on the role of the employee. - 3.6.2 Supporting staff to develop their practice including: - i those academic staff without a teaching qualification or Fellowship of the Higher Education Academy to join the Postgraduate Certificate in Learning and Teaching in Higher Education.
+- i) those academic staff without a teaching qualification or Fellowship of the Higher Education Academy to join the Postgraduate Certificate in Learning and Teaching in Higher Education.
 The completion of this programme requires a successful teaching observation.
-This is monitored through the academic probation process for the first year, with reviews at 4, 8 and 10 months; - ii the academic probation 4-month review must also include an observation of teaching by the Dean/Head of Department.
-Once probation is successfully completed, development is discussed regularly at appraisal; - iii development of practice through peer observation, with specific expectations for those delivering apprenticeship training to ensure practice is aligned with the Education Inspection Framework; - iv regular observation of practice by leaders and managers to ensure that learners benefit from effective teaching and support. - 3.6.3 Individual Appraisal to support and monitor employees' professional development.
+This is monitored through the academic probation process for the first year, with reviews at 4, 8 and 10 months. - ii) the academic probation 4-month review must also include an observation of teaching by the Dean/Head of Department or nominee.
+Once probation is successfully completed, development is discussed regularly at appraisal. - iii) development of teaching practice through peer observation as an annual requirement for academic staff. - iv) regular observation of practice by leaders and managers to ensure that learners benefit from effective teaching and support, including lesson visits, learning walks, work scrutiny and thematic deep dives.

+4.4.3 Appraisal

+Individual appraisal is used to support and monitor employees' professional development.
 The appraisal policy (UPR HR18) requires an annual appraisal and six-month review.
 The purpose of the appraisal process is to ensure that the individual's contribution is recognised, that individuals are clear about what is expected of them, to provide a constructive environment to discuss work priorities and targets, to provide an opportunity to discuss development needs for both the current role and for future career opportunities, to allow for identification of and discussion about difficulties or obstacles which hamper effectiveness and to help focus staff development.